2013 Mercedes-Benz G-Class Interior

 - "This vehicle's tall, boxy design doesn't lend itself to outstanding road- or wind-noise suppression." -- Consumer Guide

-The Mercedes-Benz G-Class seats five people and comes standard with leather upholstery, a heated, power-adjustable steering wheel, heated and ventilated front seats and heated rear seats.
+The 2013 Mercedes-Benz G-Class seats five people and comes standard with leather upholstery, a heated, power-adjustable steering wheel, heated and ventilated front seats and heated rear seats.
 According to test drivers, the front seats are comfortable, spacious and supportive, though critics wish there was a bit more rearward seat travel.
 Most add that outward visibility is excellent.
-Reviewers say the rear seats have plenty of legroom, but find that the seats aren't especially comfortable for long trips.
+Reviewers say the rear seats have plenty of legroom, but they find that the seats aren't especially comfortable for long trips.

 - "Visibility remains excellent and space is still at a premium." -- Edmunds